MicrosoftDocs/mixed-reality/mixed-reality-docs/tutorials.md

 # Tutorials and Sample Apps

 Currently all of our tutorials and sample apps are Unity based.
-As we develop content for other engines and platforms, you will find them under the relevant heading in this section.
+As we develop content for other engines and platforms, you will find them under the relevant heading in the Table of Contents.

 ## MR Learning Modules